 We love places that aren’t filled with tourists.
 Those wonderful small towns where you can find yourself alone on a street in the middle of the day or have a restaurant all to yourself.
 And we’ve found that these gems often have the most interesting history and some truly stunning scenery.
-Our winter stop in Liechtenstein held true to this theory.
+Our winter stop in Liechtenstein, a very small country in central Europe, held true to this theory.

 This 300-year-old country – one of the smallest in the world – had much more to offer than we ever could have imagined.
-We are so thankful we made a short, but extremely relaxing and romantic stop in Liechtenstein on our way from Zurich to Salzburg.
+We are so thankful we made a short, but extremely relaxing and romantic stop in the Principality of Liechtenstein on our way from Zurich to Salzburg.
+(Liechtenstein shares land borders with Switzerland and Austria.)

 Unique Activities for a Taste of Liechtenstein in Vaduz

-Like many times before, we ended up using a city pass to explore Vaduz and the surrounding area.
+Like many times before, we ended up using a city pass to explore Vaduz, the capital of Liechtenstein, and the surrounding area.
 However, this is by far our favorite pass yet – and was really affordable at only 25 Swiss francs.

 Not only did the Liechtenstein Museum and Adventure Pass give us access to the bus system – which was an activity in itself – it also included a wide variety of options that really made us feel like we got a taste for everything Liechtenstein has to offer.